All Episodes

 He funded a lab of Bill Ackman's wife, who happily took his funding.

-This says it's never Melinda Gates has never said I divorced Bill Gates because of relationship with his relationship with Jeffrey.
+This says Melinda Gates has never said I divorced Bill Gates because of his relationship with Jeffrey Edwards.

-But Glenn, can I just give you tell explain to you why it is that I asked the question that I asked at this press conference yesterday, and I've gotten a ton of things.
+But Glenn, can I just give you explain to you why it is that I asked the question that I asked at this press conference yesterday?

-So you went to the press conference and you asked, you asked the question and got expelled.
+So, you went to the press conference and you asked the question and got expelled.

-And and it was really important because Thomas Matthew and Rokotta, who I mentioned before, are really among two members of Congress who I have any respect for whatsoever.
+Okay, and it was really important because so Thomas Mackey and Roquana, who I mentioned before, are really among two members of Congress who I have any respect for whatsoever.

-However, they've chosen to align with this extortionist lawyer, Bradley Edwards, who is basically been the one of the key ringleader in fomenting the mass hysteria and moral panic around the Jeffrey Epstein story, because it was Bradley Edwards who is representing this woman, Virginia Roberts Guffrey in 2014, when Edwards, along with another lawyer, a former federal judge named Paul Cassell, filed a motion on Gufrey's behalf.
+However, they've chosen to align with this extortionist lawyer, Bradley Edwards, who has basically been the one the key ringleader in fomenting the mass hysteria and moral panic around the Jeffrey Epstein story.

-And at this time, they were filing what was called a motion for joinder because the idea was they were going to petition court to allow Guffrey to join pending litigation around the crime victim's rights act and whether the purported or government identified victims of Epstein had been properly notified in advance of the federal non-prosecution agreement being brokered in 2007, 2008.
+And at this time, they were filing what was called a motion for joinder because the idea was they were going to petition court to allow Guffray to join pending litigation around the Crime Victims Rights Act and whether the purported or government-identified victims of Epstein had been properly notified in advance of the federal non-prosecution agreement being brokered in 2007-2008.

-Edwards wanted to represent Guffrey to join that lawsuit, right?
+Edwards wanted to represent Gufray to join that lawsuit, right?

-So in this motion for joinder, uh Guffrey specifically accuses Alan Dershowitz and Prince Andrew of committing sexual crimes against her as a minor.
+So in this motion for joinder, Guffray specifically accuses Alan Dershowitz and Prince Andrew of committing sexual crimes against her as a minor.

 And she also gestures towards this broader category of prominent people like foreign princes and prime ministers.

-And she had a photo of herself with Prince Andrew.
+And she had a photo of herself with Prince Andrew when she was at a very allegation.

 Yes, that's correct.